 NOTE This assumption allows for conservative design of the connections.

 (9) The verification of the continuous or intermittent partial penetration butt welds for the transmission of the shear force should be in accordance with prEN 1993-1-8:2021, 6.7.2 and 6.9.
-Determination of the w factor for sheet pile steel grades not mentioned in prEN 1993-1-8:2021, Table 6.1 may be done through interpolation.
+Determination of the βw factor for sheet pile steel grades not mentioned in prEN 1993-1-8:2021, Table 6.1 may be done through interpolation.

 (10) In the case of intermittent partial penetration butt welds, a length of not less than l = 0,5 m should be made continuous at each end of the pile in order to avoid possible overstressing during installation, unless otherwise specified by the relevant authority or agreed for a specific project by the relevant parties.